 These are two common misconceptions about spiders.
 In general, the term ‘bug’ is used to describe any creepy crawly pest, but in the animal kingdom, bugs, insects, and arachnids are all very different.
-Insects are classified as having two sets of wings, sensory antennae, six legs, and a three part body.
+Insects are classified as having two sets of wings, sensory antennae, six legs, and a three-part body.
 Spiders, on the other hand, are arachnids, which have two body parts and eight legs.
 However, ticks, scorpions, and mites are also arachnids.
 For that reason, all spiders are arachnids but not all arachnids are spiders.

 Myth: Most spiders create orb webs.

 When you imagine a spider web, you likely picture an orb web.
 Orb webs are the classic spiral spider web that you see in cartoons.
-However, very few spiders actually follow this pattern of webmaking.
+However, very few spiders actually follow this pattern of web making.
 These are just the ones we usually notice as they span between fence posts or tree branches.

 Myth: Spiders are in my home to escape from the cold.

 Actually, most spiders are either indoor spiders or outdoor spiders with few who regularly and purposefully venture through both.
 Spiders that are indoors are there because that is their preferred habitat, while most outdoor spiders are perfectly suited to withstand the cold weather or it is part of their lifecycle to die off during the winter, depending on the species.
 This is also why it’s somewhat pointless to “set a spider free” outside out of kindness.
 While some of us don’t have the heart to smash a spider, a house spider stuck outside will not fare very well.
-Though, we support you either way, just remember to call us for spider control when things get out of hand!
+Though, we support you either way, just remember to call us for spider control in Sacramento when things get out of hand!

 Myth: Spiders bite you in your sleep.

 Waking up with an itchy bug bite, your first thought might be that a sneaky spider took a nibble while you were sleeping!
-Fortunately, spiders biting sleeping humans is incredibly rare because, in general, spiders are non-aggressive and will only bite if their life is threatened.
+Fortunately, spiders biting sleeping humans are incredibly rare because, in general, spiders are non-aggressive and will only bite if their life is threatened.
 If a spider is in your bed, you might accidentally make a move that it sees as aggressive, but they won’t hunt you down for no reason.
 Bed bugs, on the other hand….